averyrijos/logic/Theorems/Theorem: Λ-Invariance Convergence Theorem.md

 # **Definitions**

 - $I(\Lambda_i)$ — Set of all nontrivial invariants in $\Lambda_i$.

-    *English translation:*
-    The collection of all meaningful invariants in $\Lambda_i$.

 - $S_i$ — State space of $\Lambda_i$.

-    *English translation:*
-    The set of all possible states in $\Lambda_i$.

 - $|I(\Lambda_i)|$ — Cardinality (count) of invariants.

-    *English translation:*
-    The number of invariants in $\Lambda_i$.

 - $|S_i|$ — Cardinality of the state space.

-    *English translation:*
-    The number of possible states in $\Lambda_i$.

 - $D_i$ — Invariance density of $\Lambda_i$, defined as:
 $D_i = \frac{|I(\Lambda_i)|}{|S_i|}$.

-    *English translation:*
-    Invariance density is the ratio of the number of invariants to the number of states in $\Lambda_i$.

 - $\delta_{\min}$ — Minimal invariance density required for substrate coherence.

-    *English translation:*
-    The lowest allowed invariance density for the system to remain coherent.

 # **Principle**

 If $D_i < \delta_{\min}$, then $\Lambda_i$ enters a degenerative state where invariance loss accelerates, and if $D_i \to 0$, disconnection from $\Lambda$ occurs (as per Corollary 1).

-*English translation:*
-If the invariance density drops below the minimum, the system starts to degrade, and if it reaches zero, it disconnects from the substrate.

 # **Proof Sketch**

 **Step 1 — Structural Necessity**

 From the $\Lambda$-Invariance Axiom, $\exists$ at least one $P \in I(\Lambda_i)$ for a valid $\Lambda$-instance.
 This implies $D_i > 0$ for coherence.

-*English translation:*
-A valid system must have at least one invariant, so its invariance density must be greater than zero.

 **Step 2 — Threshold Behavior**